pitt-cdm/2019spring/plans/lesson-25.md

 <div class="alert alert-success">
 Take 10 minutes in groups to make some lists: given the goals of the unit, what should we set as our minimum criteria for full credit?
 What are some ways we might push beyond that minimum – not just in terms of quantity, but in terms of quality?

-<strong>I really want you to see these aspirational goals as opportunities to stretch yourselves and your skills, not just to do more of the same.</strong> Think about what would be new and potentially exciting... just not required for everyone.
+As in the past, <strong>I really want you to see these aspirational goals as opportunities to stretch yourselves and your skills, not just to do more of the same.</strong> Think about what would be new and potentially exciting... just not required for everyone.
 </div>

 ### 3b.
 Discuss and Integrate (30 min)